From East to West

 This year in my life moved me from central/eastern Canada to central/western Canada.
 That is to say, the move from Ottawa to Winnipeg brought with it some interesting spa adventures each characteristic of their surroundings.
 So I’d like to take the moment to feature some of the spas that I was able to visit while crossing this vast country.

-I consider the most successful bathing spa provinces to be: #1 Quebec, #2 British Columbia, #3 Ontario.
-So when I found out that I was leaving Ottawa (a central city with easy access to both Quebec and Ontario-based bathing spas), I began trying to make up some ground in researching fine Canadian spas.
+When I found out that I was leaving Ottawa (a central city with easy access to both Quebec and Ontario-based bathing spas), I began trying to make up some ground in researching fine Canadian spas before I left the east.

 Only two and a half hours from Ottawa, Montreal has some nice urban options for bathing spas.
 I was able to check out Bota Bota and Scandinave – Old Montreal.
-Of these I have to prefer Scandinave.
-Despite its clever location (on an old anchored boat in the Montreal habour), Bota Bota leaves something to be desired.
-Though it is excellent at attracting a younger crowd to the bathing spa scene, some spa basics are still missing (cleanliness, a relaxing ambience to name a couple.)
+Bota Bota has a clever location on an old anchored boat in the Montreal habour. and seemed to be excellent at attracting younger crowd to the bathing spa scene.

 For photos and link click: http://www.scandinave.com/en/montreal